 At approximately 9:00 PM on November 20 the fire alarms in Forrer Hall activated.
 As students evacuated, many noticed that water had begun to leak from the walls and ceilings of the lower floors.
 The first and second floors of the building, as well as the extensive basement, quickly flooded with water, plumbing, and detritus of dorm life that was swept along with the substantial waters.
 A sprinkler pipe on the second floor had burst, discharging a substantial amount of water into the rooms and halls of Forrer.
+After using sites like paultheplumbernh.com to find out what to do, the water mains were turned off and an emergency plumber was called.

 “I was putting my laundry in the dryer, and I heard above me a big huge thud, and something rolling down, and water started pouring down, just pouring down,” said first-year Whitney Carter.